 Manufacturing Operations Apprentice

-"I have always loved working with numbers and done well in maths.
-When studying for A-Levels, I got involved in as many engineering-related activities as I could.
-Being a woman was no hindrance to entry.
+"I have always loved working with numbers and done well in maths, when studying for A-Levels, I got involved in as many engineering-related activities as I could.
+Being a woman was no hinderance to entry.
 I believe that you get out what you put in and that working in partnership with Ishida will strengthen my chances of success."

 Manufacturing Operations Apprentice

 “My Ishida apprenticeship has given me countless opportunities to strive and develop; from the high-quality education on offer to the immensely valuable experience I have gained through working in an engineering environment.
 My work at Ishida has enabled me to start my career in engineering in an incredibly positive way, giving me opportunities such as travelling abroad to work alongside senior engineers, and winning prestigious awards.”